Micahperez2/Micahperez2/README.md

 - 👋 Hi, I’m Micah
 - 👀 I’m interested in DevOps, Automation, and Cloud Technologies
+- 🎓 I have a Degree in Computer Science from California State University at Chico
 - 📫 Reach me through my personal email micahperez99@gmail.com

 <!---